Nigardsbreen: one of the most Beautiful Places in Norway

 By Marina Bukhtiyarova

-My friends told me traveling to a cold country like Norway for a summer getaway was not for them.
+My friends told me it was not for them.
 However, I am originally from Russia so cold weather does not scare me.

 After picking mid-July for the trip, I had to choose where to go and what places to visit.
 Because I missed the snow of Russia while living in Germany, I knew that I wanted to see glaciers.